 If your employee is self-isolating and cannot work because of COVID-19, you can ask them to give you an isolation note from NHS 111.

 The scheme covers all types of employment contracts, including:

 - employees on agency contracts

 - fixed-term contracts (until the date their contract ends)

 Employees who have transferred under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE)

-You can make a claim for SSP paid due to coronavirus to employees who have been transferred to you under TUPE if you had:
+You can make a claim for Statutory Sick Pay paid (due to COVID-19) to employees transferred to you under TUPE if you had: